A book review published at the time of initial publication...

 numerical methods in civil engineering. jsh]

-Copyright 2008-2014 by John S. Horvath.
+Copyright 2008-2015 John S. Horvath.
 All rights reserved.
 The moral rights of the author have been asserted.
-This page was last revised on 2 May 2014.
+This page was last revised on 1 January 2015.

 Thank you for your interest in the scholarly monograph "Geofoam Geosynthetic"